 I wanted to make a list of vegan protein powder with no added sugar because I couldn’t find one, and added sugar is addictive, increases risk of heart disease and tooth decay, among other things.
 I’d rather save my daily sugar allowance for a delicious vegan donut than use it up on a boring shake – or better yet, try to make it through the day without any added sugar – a rare feat!
 Check out this 60 minutes segment on the risks of too much added sugar.

 I’ve listed the vegan protein powder I use first.
 It doesn’t taste bad but it doesn’t taste like my dream come true breakfast either.
 Most of the powders without added sugar and flavors have lukewarm to bad reviews as far as taste.
 But, I’m assuming you’re looking for a vegan protein powder with no added sugar for a reason.
-I’m grateful that I can get so much nutrition for so little money, without added sugar, and it only takes two minutes to make, two minutes to drink, and two minutes to clean up!
+I’m pretty psyched that I can get so much nutrition for so little money, without added sugar, and it only takes two minutes to make, two minutes to drink, and two minutes to clean up!